sugoiJS/server/README.md

 This call will return http.Server instance which can be use for setting app variables, socket server and more.

 ### Set module
-Creating a module requires you to should use the @ServerModule decorator
+Creating a module requires you to use the @ServerModule decorator

     import {ServerModule} from "@sugoi/server"